-London Mayor Uninvites U.S. President Saying Trump’s Policies Are Opposed to Humane British Values
+London Mayor Urges Britain to Disinvite Trump

 By Juan Cole / Informed Comment

-Trump’s shameful and out of context attacks on Sadiq Khan, the popular mayor of London, have only reminded us of what a boor Trump is.
+Donald Trump’s shameful and out of context attacks on Sadiq Khan, the popular mayor of London, have only reminded us of what a boor Trump is.

 Britain agrees.
 Khan told Channel 4 News Monday, “I don’t think we should roll out the red carpet to the president of the U.S.A. in the circumstances where his policies go against everything we stand for.
 When you have a special relationship it is no different from when you have got a close mate.
 You stand with them in times of adversity but you call them out when they are wrong.
 There are many things about which Donald Trump is wrong.”